Bjarni Már Magnússon

-Bjarni Már Magnússon (born 6 September 1979) is an Icelandic lawyer who his currently a Professor at Law at Reykjavík University.
+Bjarni Már Magnússon born in Gothenburg Sweden 16 September 1979 is an Icelandic Professor of Law and dean of the faculty of law at Bifröst University.
+He specialises in international law, mainly the international law of the sea.
+He sits on the Icelandic Climate Council.

 Personal life

-Bjarni is married to Hildur Sigurðardóttir, a former member of the Icelandic national basketball team.
+Bjarni is married to Hildur Sigurðardóttir, one of the greatest basketball players in Iceland's sports history and a former member of the Icelandic national basketball team.
 He played for Þór Akureyri in the Icelandic top-tier Úrvalsdeild karla.
 During the 2000–2001 season, he averaged 14.8 points for Íþróttafélag Stúdenta in the second-tier 1. deild karla.